jfvilasPersonal/oberkorn/docs/scenarios.md

         name: my-b2c-tenant
         tenat: mytenant
         userflow: B2C_1_ropc
-  ruleset:
+  rulesets:
+    - name: general
+      uriPrefix: [ '' ]
+      rules:
         # if requested uri starts with /media/ or with /css/ or with /js, access is granted, the rule will be unrestricted
         - uri: "^\/media\/|^\/css\/|^\/js\/"
           uritype: "regex"
           type: "unrestricted"
         # if the requested uri as an ASP page (i.e., URI ends with '.asp'), there must exist a valid token
         - uri: ".asp$"
           uritype: "regex"
           type: "valid"
           validators:
             - my-b2c-tenant
 ```
 *Easy*, isn't it?